 More information about Wheat midge can be found by accessing the pages from the new “Field Crop and Forage Pests and their Natural Enemies in Western Canada: Identification and Field Guide”.
 View ONLY the Wheat midge pages but remember the guide is available as a free downloadable document as both an English-enhanced or French-enhanced version.

-Ross Weiss, Owen Olfert, Jennifer Otani and Meghan Vankosky
+Ross Weiss, Owen Olfert, Jennifer Otani, Meghan Vankosky and David Giffen